 If California businesses are sharing ownership, then they can consider choosing a partnership interest, which is similar to a tenancy in common but may offer certain advantages under state law.

-As you complete your property deed, you will need to provide certain relevant information.
+You will need to provide some basic information in order to complete your property deed.
 This includes the names and addresses of all the parties involved, the legal description of the property, the sale price (if any), and other basic transaction information.

 In most counties, only the person transferring title (called the “Grantor”) will need to sign the deed.
 A few counties also require the party receiving title (called the “Grantee”) to sign it.